Helping travelers to Italy since 2008

 Top Tip: Not validating tickets can result in a heavy fine - and being a tourist will not be accepted as an explanation!
 Make absolutely sure you validate before you travel!

-There are left luggage counters at all major stations although the process of checking bags in and out can be long and tiresome.
+There are left luggage counters at all major stations, although the process of checking bags in and out can be long and tiresome.
 Allow plenty of time.

+There are no separate luggage compartments - your luggage travels with you in your carriage.
 On larger trains you'll find space for the luggage on racks at either end of every carriage.
 Don't worry about leaving it unguarded - thefts are really extremely rare.

 If you'd prefer, most trains also have luggage racks both above and between seats.
 You won't fit large suitcases there but smaller, hand luggage size will fit in very easily.